 Nothing frustrates me more than a poor quality potting soil mix.
 There’s a lot riding on whether you’ve got a good soil from the beginning for your tender seedlings… in fact, the success of your whole garden depends on it.
 Weak, under-nourished seedlings won’t bear nearly as early or produce as much as a strong plant that was healthy from the beginning.

 I hate ripping into a bag and finding it practically dust, it’s so fine and dry.
-There’s soil that you’ll struggle to keep wet until the day you can get the plant in the ground.
+There’s soil that you’ll struggle to keep wet until the day you can get the plant into the ground.
 Others seem like they’ll do well only to find that they seem to run out of nutrients to give to the seedling before they’re large enough to transplant meaning you’ll have the extra investment of additional fertilizer (I use cold-pressed fish fertilizer).
 The worst though was one year when I couldn’t find anything other than Miracle Gro Potting soil so being in a bind bought it anyway.
 I ended up with furry soil with the most peculiar orange fungus-y mass growing on top of the soil.
 Suffice it to say, I never used the mix again and haven’t had that particular problem recur in all my years of seed starting.

 The recipe is so simple.
 It’s a “Parts” recipe so it doesn’t matter how big the bucket you’re measuring out scoops with.
 You should be able to find all of the ingredients at your local garden center or on Amazon with little trouble.
-Depending on how much you make, you can mix it in a 5 gallon bucket or trash can.
+Depending on how much you make, you can mix it in a 5-gallon bucket or trash can.
 Pop on the lid and roll it across the ground to help mix it!

 When you’re ready to use your potting soil, transfer the dry potting soil to another container then add enough water that it’s fairly wet and you can ball it up into a clump, but not so much that you can squeeze water out.